South Gate, California: Education

 Schools located in South Gate include: 21 public (13 elementary, 3 high school, 3 charter schools and 2 middle school and 1 span school and 1 continuation high school) and two parochial schools.
 Adult Education classes are conducted at both the junior and senior high schools.
 The city is also served by 3 community colleges (Compton, Cerritos and East Los Angeles—main campus and South Gate satellite) and 3 California State Universities (Dominguez Hills, Long Beach and Los Angeles.)

 Public schools

 Most of South Gate is served by the Los Angeles Unified School District public school system.
-A small section of South Gate is served by the Paramount Unified School District and Downey Unified School District.
+A small section of South Gate is served by the Paramount Unified School District and another, by Downey Unified School District.